 As mentioned, another cultivar is Kinkaku.
 Kinkaku's flowers are bicolored, sporting a pale yellow color with pink on the edges.

 Fortunately (if you are looking to stagger sequence of bloom), these two tree peonies do not bloom at the same time, effectively distributing the color display they furnish your landscape.
 One year, for example, P. suffruticosa 'Red' may bloom the first week in May (in zone 5), while P. suffruticosa 'Kinkaku' may bloom the last week in May.

 Some types of tree peonies have fragrant flowers, and some do not.
 The two cultivars mentioned above do not (or at least the smell is nothing like the fragrance that many herbaceous forms have).
 Both among the tree and herbaceous types, there will be differences in aroma based on cultivar selection.

 Tree peonies can be successfully grown in planting zones 4-8.
 They are not quite as hardy as P. lactiflora, which is listed as being cold-hardy as far north as zone 2.
 But like P. lactiflora, they are not a plant that Americans in the Deep South have much success growing.
 Both have chilling requirements, so they grow best in regions that experience cold temperatures during the winter.

 Grow tree peonies in full sun to dappled shade.
 The further south you go in their range, the more sense it may make to grow them in dappled shade.
-The plants like to grow in ground that is well-drained, with a soil pH that is neutral or slightly alkaline.
-Plants should thrive in a loamy soil fortified with compost.

 Care for Tree Peonies (Pruning, Etc.)